google/WebFundamentals/src/content/en/showcase/2017/bear71.md

 The original *Bear 71* was developed in Flash; arguably the best interactive storytelling medium of the time.
 A lot of care went into the technology and it was considered cutting edge.
-5 Years later, the original vision holds up and the story is still relevant, but the technology behind it needs an update.
-Any technology, used creatively, can assist a good story, but Virtual Reality deserves special attention.
+Five years later, the original vision holds up and the story is still relevant, but the technology behind it needs an update.
+Any technology, used creatively, can assist a good story, but virtual reality deserves special attention.
 VR has come and gone several times before, but it's finally arrived in the mainstream.
 This is a huge opportunity for storytelling.
 Stories which traditionally happened in front of you, can now happen around you